Amersfort Blockhouse |

 Fort Brooklyn (1780 - 1783), a large British fort located at Pierrepont and Henry Streets, about four blocks from the site of Fort Stirling.
 It was 450-square feet, with ramparts 40 - 50 feet above the bottom of the encircling 20-foot deep ditch.
 Each angle had a bastion, and a barracks and two magazines were in the center of the fort.
 It was armed with 18 guns and garrisoned by 200 men.
 It was also known as The Citadel.
 This location was previously occupied by the unfinished Patriot work The Congress Citadel in 1776.
 The site was developed in 1825.

 Fort Corkscrew (1776 - 1781), a Patriot four-gun fort located on Cobble Hill (since reduced), in the area of Atlantic Ave., Court, Pacific, and Clinton Streets.
 It was originally named Fort Cobble Hill, and then to Fort Spiral.
-It was captured by the British, and destroyed in 1781, so that the hill could be leveled to provide better range for the guns at Fort Stirling.
+Also known as Smith's Barbette (1776).
+It was captured by the British and maintained until July 1781.
 A marker is at Atlantic Ave. and Court Street, near the future site of Fort Swift (1812).

 Fort Defiance (1) (1776), a Patriot five-gun redoubt located on Red Hook, at Dwight and Beard Streets.
 It was captured by the British and destroyed.
 A marker is at the site.
 A marker at the foot of Coffey Street is incorrect.